 If you’ve been injured in a Flint accident that was caused by another’s negligence, you have rights, and it is important you understand them.
 At the Neumann Law Group, our highly skilled Flint injury lawyers can represent you in your injury claim and help you get the compensation you deserve for what you and your family have been through.Pursuing a Personal Injury Case in Flint, MI

-Personal injury actions can arise in a number of different ways including car wrecks, motorcycle accidents, pedestrian accidents, premises liability, boating accidents, daycare injuries, aviation accidents, medical malpractice and more.
+Personal injury actions can arise in several different ways, including car accidents, motorcycle accidents, pedestrian accidents, premises liability, boating accidents, daycare injuries, aviation accidents, medical malpractice and more.

-If you have been hurt in an accident by someone else’s careless, we can help.
+If you have been hurt in an accident by someone else’s carelessness, we can help.
 At the Neumann Law Group, our seasoned Flint accident attorneys will enthusiastically advocate for your legal rights.
 We will meticulously analyze the facts of your case and come up with a legal strategy to pursue the maximum amount of compensation possible in your case.
 With years of experience, we know what we are doing.
-While a significant part of our practice is devoted to personal injury cases, please not that we also handle criminal defense, real estate, estate planning, family law, collections and mediations.
-For more information, please contact us online or call us toll free at (800) 525-6386.
+While a significant part of our practice is devoted to personal injury cases, we also handle criminal defense, real estate, estate planning, family law, collections, and mediation.